PageAudit

 Can automated tools find all WCAG errors?

-Automated scanners can detect 30-57% of WCAG violations, including the five most common errors covered in this guide.
+Automated scanners can detect 30-57% of WCAG violations, including the seven most common errors covered in this guide.
 The remaining issues require manual testing, such as verifying that form error messages are clear or that keyboard navigation order makes sense.
 Automated scanning catches the highest-volume issues first.

 How long does it take to fix common WCAG errors?